Chao-Xi/jxperfbook/docs/2025/0intro.md

 And then after one year, I finished my project and made my decision to came back to Shanghai and working as DevOps engineer in Blackboard.
 The Blackboard is a company which provides online teaching and learning SAAS system for universities and companies

 **My projects mainly include migrating the old CI/CD tool jenkins servers and jobs from on-premsie servers lab to AWS cloud** including AWS infrastructure and jenkins servers build with AWS Cloudformation and ansible playbook.
-Move jenkins master from servers to Docker, design and built new pipeline jobs to replace old multi-branch and free-style jobs, convert all old and manually created jenkins jobs to groovy and script code.
+Move jenkins master from servers to Docker, convert all old and manually created jenkins jobs to groovy and script code.

 **After that I landed my new opportunity in SAP Jam and Workzone team and working as Senior DevOps engineer.**